bianpengyuan/envoy-wasm/docs/root/configuration/http_filters/wasm_filter.rst

 Records current value of a gauge. *offset* is the value to set for current gauge.
 *tags* is a list of tag values to identify a specific gauge.
-Example code to increment the aforementioned gauge:
+Example code to record value of a gauge metric:

 .. code-block:: cpp